Pain Below Belly Button: 9 Common Causes (& How to Treat)

 Menstrual cramps are the main cause of pain below the belly button in women.
 This pain is normally described as sharp, although intensity can vary from woman to woman.
 Some women may also report lower back pain and general malaise.

-What to do: To relieve period cramps, women can take anti-inflammatories or analgesics, like acetaminophen or ibuprofen, to relieve pain.
+How to treat: To relieve period cramps, women can take anti-inflammatories or analgesics, like acetaminophen or ibuprofen, to relieve pain.
 You can also apply a warm compress over the area to help manage discomfort.

 Very intense pain that presents with fever, intense headaches and nausea should be assessed by gynecologist to indicate more appropriate treatment.